-This Lemon Blueberry Cake is a super moist and lemony loaf cake studded with plump and juicy blueberries and drizzled with a sweet and tangy buttermilk icing.
+This Lemon Blueberry Cake is a super moist and lemony!
+This loaf cake studded with plump and juicy blueberries is drizzled with a sweet and tangy buttermilk icing.
 Yields 1 loaf or about 8 slices.

 If you love lemon and blueberry togethers, this cake is your jam.